winidi/TVScraper/README.md

 Get real-time indicator data from TradingView

 - Only login via Email supported
-- Shows the last watched trading pair and timeframe from last seesion
+- Shows the last watched trading pair and timeframe from last session
 - Prints a csv string to TradingViewScraper/IndicatorData/indicatorData.txt with all indicator values.
 (You need to detect them by hand)
 - Note that TV has a slight delay may depend on your subscription plan